 The Surface Book 2 won’t be your only PC

 My editor, Matt Smith, wrote an editorial about some Surface Book 2 limitations that made it less than ideal as a user’s only PC.
-He spoke about scaling issues with external displays, inconsistent performance and GPU-related oddities, and the general tendency for Surface devices to exhibit early hardware and software problems (some of which I’ve experienced myself).
+He spoke about scaling issues with external displays, inconsistent performance, GPU-related oddities, and the general tendency for Surface devices to exhibit early hardware and software problems — some of which I’ve experienced myself.

 In fact, he only scratched the surface.

 Everything he said is valid, but there are even more reasons why the Surface Book 2 isn’t the greatest standalone PC.
-Microsoft might fix some problems — the randomly disappearing discrete GPU and the laggy touchpad, for example — with firmware updates, but others are built in.
+Microsoft fixed some initial problems with firmware updates, like the randomly disappearing discrete GPU, for example, but others, like the laggy touchpad, are built-in.
 And that sucks.

 Seriously, what’s the deal with that power supply?

 The 15-inch Surface Book 2 has a real problem with its power supply.
 I won’t detail the issue here, because I already covered it in another story.
 Suffice it to say that the power supply can’t keep up with the GPU in many situations, and it taps into the battery to compensate.
 Mere inconvenience aside, I hate that pushing the GPU on the Surface Book 2 adds unnecessary charge cycles to the non-removable battery and shortens its lifespan.